Welcome!

 “Yes,” you say.
 “Tell me more!”

 And so I will 😊.
-Next week, I will cover dialogue, dialogue tags, where to place the tags, how to add punctuation, and more.
+You might want to read my post on dialogue (7 quick and easy tricks to format dialogue tags), dialogue tags, where to place the tags, how to add punctuation, and more.
 Let’s go!
 By the way, I am a card-carrying exclamation point abuser.
 However, I urge you to avoid getting carried away with punctuation in your manuscripts.
 Let your words carry the weight and meaning of your prose.

 Sidenote for novelists